Gay Guide • PORTO | What to See, Where to Stay, Best Gay Bars and Restaurants | LGBT Guide

 In full Baroque style, it is one of the most beautiful attractions of Porto and a symbol of the city.
 Built between 1754 and 1763 to a design by the Italian architect Niccolò Nasoni, the tower is characterized by a spiral staircase with 225 steps.
-The ascent is paid.
+The ascent must be paid.

 Cathedral of Sé

 In the upper part of the city, in the Batalha district, you can admire one of the oldest buildings to visit in Porto and the most important in terms of religion.
 This 12th-century church has inside a precious Gothic-style cloister decorated with religious scenes made with 14th-century tiles.
 From this area it is possible to access the Casa do Cabildo, where religious objects considered "the treasure of the cathedral" are exhibited.

 Headquarters of the Commercial Association of the city and built on the ruins of an old Franciscan convent, it is another of the must-see places in Porto.
 Declared a national monument, this neoclassical building has a large central courtyard covered by a glass structure that lets in natural light.
 A granite and marble staircase will lead you to the second floor where you can visit the General Assembly Hall, the Golden Hall, the French Renaissance-style Court Hall and the picturesque Arab Hall, inspired by the Alhambra in Granada.